 A Few More Important Things

-For a kit that offers these and many other essential survival products, we recommend the Smart Kit With First Aid Supplies.
+For a kit that offers these and many other essential survival products, we recommend the Hunter's Survival Kit.
 This kit offers food, lighting supplies and a first aid kit!